revloc02/dndMarkdown/colver-5e-homebrew.md

 As a result of the slower resting, there is a greater emphasis on downtime.
 Players should be encouraged to establish a home base, carouse the city at night, and build connections in new locations.

-#### Leveling Up

-Players may hit a milestone or gain enough experience to reach the next level, however they only gain a level at the end of a Long Rest.
-This again increases the focus on downtime.

 #### Feats, Boons, and Blessings

 After reaching level 6, players may still reach milestones while adventuring.
 At the DM's discretion, in place of awarding further levels, they may grant additional Feats, Boons or Blessings.
 Players may also specifically train or go questing to specifically gain new Feats, Boons, or Blessings.